The Genetics of Breast Cancer

 - Other indicators that might mean genetic testing could be helpful include a history of cancer across multiple generations, developing cancer at a young age, and one person being diagnosed with multiple forms of cancer.

 A genetic counselor will be more than happy to talk with you further if you feel like you might be a candidate.
 They will look at your family history of breast and certain other cancers.
 A good counselor will help you understand your genetic risk and make the decision whether or not to have the screening test yourself.
 They will not push you into a decision but will explain the pros and cons of your decision.

-What Should You Do if you Do Have a Mutation on one of these Genes?
+What Should You Do if You Have a Mutation in One of These Genes?

 Discovering that you have a mutation on the BRCA genes does not mean you will get cancer, only that you have a higher risk of developing it.
 Many people with these genes stay perfectly healthy.

 If your genetic test results show a possible abnormal gene, then your doctor may recommend that you start mammograms earlier than the normal age, or that you are screened using a breast ultrasound or MRI.